partheus/partheus.github.io/src/pages/hello.md

 ---
 title: Hello
-description: Contact me for treasure talk
+description: Contact me for treasure talk!
+Say hi.
 date: 2023-10-30
+permalink: /hello/
 ---
-#### I don't have a form yet, but you can email me at:
+#### I don't have a contact form yet, but you can email me at:

 ```
 hi [at] parth [dot] ninja